kryptogo/jobs/README.md

 ### PRODUCT

+#### Product Manager

+**Responsibilities**:

+- Contribute to the development of the overall product strategy, product roadmap and business plans
+- Act as a product evangelist to build awareness and understanding
+- Global Cryptocurrency research
+- Identify needs through a combination of user research, collecting feedback from cross-functional teammates, diving into data, and competitive analysis
+- Collect and respond to user feedbacks on Google Play/App Store of our product

+**Essential Requirements**:

+- 3+ years of experience in PM role
+- BS or BA Degree/ Technical background preferred
+- Strong analytical skills
+- Excellent organizational and communication skills
+- Ability to comprehensively understand data sources, elements and relationships in both business and technical terms
+- Detail-oriented and able to work on multiple tasks autonomously
+- Passion & Knowledge of cryptocurrency and blockchain technologies is a must

 #### Data Analyst

 **Responsibilities**:

-- Plan and conduct large-scale experiments to test hypotheses and drive product development.
+- Plan and conduct large-scale experiments to test hypotheses and drive product development
 - Drive the creation of comprehensive datasets encompassing user profiles and behaviors, and incorporating a wide variety of signals and data types.
 - Competent to rapidly develop prototypes to prove out hypotheses with small dataset
 - Work closely with PM to sprint the verification with real data